CRYPTO-KU/FaultTolerantSmartGridAggregation/README.md

 Documentation for the spec format is available at [docs/spec.md](docs/spec.md).
 And documentation for the output format is available at [docs/output.md](docs/output.md).

+There is a special simulation command to run simulations based on the topology of `Figure 1` in the paper.
+The command is `aggft-sim-fig`.
+Documentation for its spec format is available at [docs/fig-spec.md](docs/fig-spec.md).
+It has the same output format as `aggft-sim`.

 #### Simulations Determinism